Spring has sprung! Celebrate spring with a basket full of picture books about bees! Here are 15 of our favorites to get you started.

+If you’re learning about bees, these books will make a great addition to your study.
 All of the books on this list are fiction.
-I’ll be working on a non-fiction list later in the week.
 These books present bees in such a way that kids will find them fun and friendly.

 As we head into the warmer spring and summer days, we’ll all be spending many more hours outdoors.
 Help eliminate your child’s fear of bees with these fun picture books about bees.

 Young children will have fun taking Honeybee from the cover pocket and setting her on the winding word path back to her beehive.
 This is a delightful interactive book for kids to enjoy again and again.